How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 On October 25, 2001, Microsoft developed and launched the Windows XP operating system, emphasizing facilitating its utilization across various devices.
 These devices form home and business computers, laptops, desktops, media devices, and tablets.

-The most significant difference of this operating system type, whose first code name is Whistler, is that it supports 32 Bit and 64 Bit architectures.
+The most significant difference of this operating system type, whose first code name is Whistler, is that it supports 32-bit and 64-bit architectures.

 By prioritizing performance, stability, and security, Windows XP delivers an optimized user experience.
 It is the first operating system to have product activation methods to prevent software piracy, which has threatened software developers.